Degree-degree correlations in random graphs with heavy-tailed degrees: Introduction

-Instead, we propose a solution based on the \emph{ranks} of degrees to deal with degree-degree dependencies in networks.
-This rank correlation approach is in fact standard and even classical in the area of multivariate analysis, falling under the category of `concordance measures' - dependency measures based on order rather than exact values of two stochastic variables.
-The huge advantage of such dependency measures is that they work well \emph{independently} of the number of finite moments of the degrees, while the assortativity coefficient, despite the fact that it is always in $[-1,1]$, suffers from a strong dependence on the extreme values of the degrees.
-This was already noted in the 1936 paper by H. Hotelling and M. R. Pabst~\cite{Hotelling1936}: {\it `Certainly where there is complete absence of knowledge of the form of the bivariate distribution, and especially if it is believed not to be normal, the rank correlation coefficient is to be strongly recommended as a means of testing the existence of relationship.'} Among recent applications of rank correlation measures, such as Spearman's rho~\cite{Spearman1904} and the closely related Kendall's tau~\cite{Kendall1938}, is measuring concordance between two rankings for a set of documents in web search.
-In this application field many other measures for rank distances have been proposed, see e.g.~\cite{Kumar2010rank_correlations} and references therein.
+In \cite{HofLit13} we propose an alternative measure for the degree-degree dependencies, based on the \emph{ranks} of degrees.
+This rank correlation approach is in fact classical in multivariate analysis, falling under the category of `concordance measures' - dependency measures based on \emph{order} rather than exact values of two stochastic variables.
+The huge advantage of such dependency measures is that they work well \emph{independently} of the number of finite moments of the degrees, while \chn{Pearson's} coefficient suffers from a strong dependence on the extreme values of the degrees. \chr{Recent applications of rank correlation measures, such as Spearman's rho~\cite{Spearman1904} and the closely related Kendall's tau~\cite{Kendall1938}, include the} concordance between two rankings for a set of documents in web search.
+In this application field many other measures for rank distances have been proposed, see e.g.~\cite{Kumar2010rank_correlations} and the references therein.

-We will show in numerical experiments that statistical estimators for degree-degree dependencies, based on rank correlations, are consistent.
-That is, for graphs of different sizes but similar structure (e.g.\ Preferential Attachment graphs of 1.000 and 100.000 nodes, respectively), these estimators give consistent values, and the variance of the estimator decreases as the size of the graph grows.
-We also analytically and numerically show that the assortativity coefficient absolutely does not have this basic property when degree distributions are heavy-tailed!
+We show mathematically that statistical estimators for degree-degree dependencies based on rank correlations are \emph{consistent}.
+That is, for graphs of different sizes but similar structure (e.g.\ preferential attachment graphs of increasing size), these estimators converge to their `true' \chr{or limiting} value that describes the degree-degree dependence in an infinitely large graph (in particular, the variance of the estimator decreases as the size of the graph grows).
+We also show that \chn{Pearson's} correlation coefficient does not have this basic property when degree distributions are heavy-tailed.
+In particular, as explained in more detail in \cite{HofLit13}, this implies that the assortativity coefficient \chn{as suggested in \cite{Newman2002assortative}} does not allow one to compare the \chn{degree-degree dependencies in} graphs of different sizes, such as they arise when studying a network at different time stamps, or comparing two different networks, e.g.\, web crawls of different domains or Wikipedia graphs from different languages.
+On the other hand, such a comparison \emph{is} possible using Spearman's rho.
+This paper forms the mathematical justification of our paper \cite{HofLit13}, where similar results were predicted on a less formal level and confirmed by numerical experiments.